Control the lights of Alienware computers under GNU/Linux systems.

 System Tray Indicator

-akbl also comes with a system tray indicator.
+To finish, the software also has a system tray indicator.
 It allows starting the GUI, turning the lights On/Off, and choosing profiles.

 By default it is not enabled, but it can be added to the start session of a user with the command akbl --start-indicator